hyperledger/indy-hipe/text/agent-message-routing/README.md

 ## DID Doc conventions

+//TODO not sure if this should be here?

 The current [DID spec](https://w3c-ccg.github.io/did-spec/) specifies the format of [service endpoints](https://w3c-ccg.github.io/did-spec/#service-endpoints) which enables the expression of the available services associated to the DID.